-It is usually unnecessary to withhold food for longer than twenty-four hours, as your child will need some normal nutrition to start to regain lost strength.
-After you have started giving him food again, his stools may remain loose, but that does not necessarily mean that things are not going well.
+It is not necessary to withhold food for longer than 24 hours.
+Your child will need some normal nutrition to start to regain lost strength.
+After you have started giving them food again, their stools may remain loose.
+However, that does not necessarily mean that things are not going well.
 Look for increased activity, better appetite, more frequent urination, and the disappearance of any of the signs of dehydration.
 When you see these, you will know your child is getting better.

-If your child drinks too much fluid, especially too much juice or sweetened beverages as mentioned earlier, a condition commonly referred to as toddler’s diarrhea could develop.
-This causes ongoing loose stools but shouldn’t affect appetite or growth or cause dehydration.
-Although toddler’s diarrhea is not a dangerous condition, the pediatrician may suggest that you limit the amounts of juice and sweetened fluids your child drinks (limiting fruit juice is always a good idea).
-You can give plain water to children whose thirst does not seem to be satisfied by their normal dietary and milk intake.
+If your child drinks too much fluid, especially too much juice or sweetened beverages as mentioned earlier, a condition commonly referred to as toddler's diarrhea could develop.
+This causes ongoing loose stools but shouldn't affect appetite or growth or cause dehydration.
+Although toddler's diarrhea is not a dangerous condition, your pediatrician may suggest that you limit the amounts of juice and sweetened fluids your child drinks.
+Ideally, toddlers and children should mainly drink plain